soasis/text/documentation/source/design/loss.rst

 Now, we have an :doc:`explicit decoding view </api/views/decode_view>` into a sequence of UTF-8 code units, that produces ``unicode_code_point``\ s that we can inspect and work with.
 This is much better, as it uses C++'s strong typing mechanisms to give us a useful view.
 This means that not only does the person outside of the ``read_name`` function understand that the function expects some UTF-8 encoded text, but the person inside the function knows that they are working with UTF-8 encoded text.
 This solves both ends of the user and maintainer divide.

 Of course, sometimes this is not always possible.
 ABI stability mandates some functions can't have their signatures change.
-Other times, you can't modify the signature of functions youu don't own.
+Other times, you can't modify the signature of functions you don't own.
 This is still helpful in this case, as you can, at the nearest available point inside the function or outside of it, apply these transformations:

 .. code-block:: cpp